kevinolega/callcentertrainingtips/2web/2web-w1.md

 Unfortunately, we don't always have the time to cover all the questions and sometimes we forget to cover something that you want to know.

-We recommend that you list down all your questions so we can answer all those at the end of the question.
+We recommend that you list down all your questions so we can answer all those at the end of the session.

 The good news is you receive the benefit other students receive because all the sessions are recorded.